stefanhengl/tidy/README.md

 ## Patterns

-Patterns are formed of identifiers and literals.
+Patterns are formed of _identifiers_ and _literals_.
 Identifiers are dates (year, month, day) and fragments (%0, %1, ..).
 A valid pattern must contain at least one identifier or literal.
 Source patterns must contain at least all the identifiers that occur in the target pattern.
-In other words, the identifiers of the target pattern are a subset of the identifiers in the source pattern.
+In other words, the identifiers in the target pattern are a subset of the identifiers in the source pattern.

 ### Dates

-Date patterns always refer to the same reference date: __Feb 01, 2003__.
+Date identifiers always refer to the same reference date: __Feb 01, 2003__.
 Tidy supports various date formats which can be expressed by writing the reference date in different ways.